 - Preheat the oven to 350 degrees F. Grease a cookie sheet with baking spray.
 Set aside.

 - In the bowl of a stand mixer or large bowl, add cake mix, shredded carrots, spices, milk, melted butter, eggs, and vanilla (plus any additional optional ingredients if using).
-Beat at medium speed for 3 minutes until well combined, scraping the bowl as needed.
+Beat until well combined.

 - Pour batter into the prepared cookie sheet.
-Bake for 20 to 25 minutes until a toothpick comes out clean.
+Bake until a toothpick comes out clean.
 Allow cake to cool completely.

-- Meanwhile, beat cream cheese and butter together until light and fluffy.
+- While cake is cooling, beat cream cheese and butter together until light and fluffy.
 Add powdered sugar and vanilla and beat well.
 If needed, add milk a little at a time to thin to spreadable consistency.

 - Once cake has cooled, frost the top with the cream cheese frosting.